 As with humans, poor dental treatment can cause discomfort and pain.
 By carrying out regular mouth care and dental checks, we can detect problems early, therefore preventing unnecessary discomfort.
 The nurse will demonstrate the best way to look after your pet’s teeth with cleaning and diet, which will help in preventing a build-up of tartar, gingivitis and loss of teeth.

-These are held on alternate Tuesdays from 8-9 pm and are suitable for puppies up to 5 months old.
+These run from 8-9 pm on a selected Tuesday evening each month, and are suitable for puppies up to 6 months old.
+For a full timetable of when these will take place, please visit our Events section.
 Your puppy can come along to have fun and meet other puppies – early socialisation is critical for their development.
 We can give advice on the best worming regime, flea treatment, nutrition and basic health care.

 We are always happy to help with any of your pet’s needs.
 There are other services that the nurse can provide e.g. giving pills, nail clipping, tick removal, applying products i.e. flea and worm treatments.
 Some are chargeable so please contact us for advice or more details.